Inflectra/rapise-documentation/docs/Libraries/WebElementWrapper.md

 <a name="GetLocation"></a>
 #### GetLocation

-Gets a 'Point' object containing the coordinates of theupper-left corner of this element relative to the upper-leftcorner of the page.
+Gets a `Point` object containing the coordinates of the upper-left corner of this element relative to the upper-left corner of the page.

 ```javascript
 WebDriver.FindElementById('username').GetLocation()